An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experiment Design

-As mentioned earlier, the benchmark datasets include comments indicating bug locations and their corresponding fixes.
-To ensure a fair evaluation, we have removed these comments from the defective models.
-Specifically, we have eliminated all lines starting with the phrase "\textit{Fix:}" in the defective models.
+\textbf{Removal of Fix comments.} We have removed these comments from the defective models.
+Specifically, we have eliminated all lines starting with the phrase ``\textit{Fix:}" in the defective models.
 This line typically outlines the necessary changes required to resolve the bug.
-Models with multiple "\textit{Fix:}" comments are categorized as having multi-line bugs, whereas those with only one "\textit{Fix:}" comment are considered to have single-line bugs.

-This process of removing comments is crucial as it prevents LLMs from being provided with explicit clues about the locations of bugs and their respective fixes.
-By doing so, we aim to accurately assess the repair capabilities of LLMs and observe their effectiveness in localizing bugs within the defective models.
+Models with multiple ``\textit{Fix:}" comments are categorized as having multi-line bugs, whereas those with only one ``\textit{Fix:}" comment are considered to have single-line bugs.
+Removing comments is essential to prevent LLMs from receiving explicit clues about bug locations and fixes.
+This ensures an accurate assessment of their repair capabilities and effectiveness in localizing bugs within defective models. \ma{Importantly, this reflects a realistic scenario in which the user employs LLMs without prior knowledge of the bug location and the fix.}